Home

 Almost finished the Design!
 I have added multiple holes for the M4 flat head screws that will be used to hold the whole thing together and I also found the "transparency" setting on Solidworks so now the Top and Bottom Lexan panels are see-through.

-I just put in an order to McMaster for all the shoulder screws, nylon bearings etc. we will need, The Belts are on their way already and I have sent the Solidworks files of the tensioners and motor spacers to cncbotparts for them to quote.
+I just put in an order to McMaster for all the shoulder screws, nylon bearings etc. we will need, The Belts are on their way already and I have sent the Solidworks files of the tensioners and motor spacers to cncbotparts (sadly now out of business) for them to quote.
 The Vantec 36E just came back from Vantec where it was getting fixed after damaging it at RA in Xtreme impaX.

 Next job is to create dxf files of all the chassis panels to get the quotes for the necessary water cutting.
 Deadline for getting this bot built is Late February for Motorama, looks like we should make it.